 - promote the recording and wide circulation of the results of bird studies and observations.

 - produce a journal and any other publication containing matters of ornithological interest.

 - effect co-operation and exchange of information with other organisations having similar aims and objects.

 - assist the conservation and management of birds by providing information, from which sound management decisions can be derived.

 - maintain a library of ornithological literature for the use of members and to promote a wider knowledge of birds.

 - promote the archiving of observations, studies and records of birds particularly in the New Zealand region.

 - carry out any other activity which is capable of being conveniently carried out in connection with the above objects, or which directly or indirectly advances those objects or any of them.

-The Constitution and Strategic Plan of the Society can be downloaded by clicking on the links below.
+The Constitution and Strategic Plan of the Society can be downloaded here.